 Magic Hour Film

 Black Sheep Film Productions

 How does the programme work?

 The programme runs for 12 months and starts with a one day introductory meeting of mentees and mentors in Trieste during the WEMW co-production market.
 During this first meeting a masterclass on business development will be held by a consultant.
-Additional physical meetings will be organised by EWA Network depending on the specific needs of the mentees selected.
+During the year, further informal gatherings are organized for the participants attending the Berlinale and the Cannes Film Festival.
 During the 12 month cycle, mentors and mentees will work online at their own pace.
 Each mentor will be available for four hours per month.
 EWA Network will cover all the expenses of the meeting in Trieste.

 Who can apply?

 - Women producers with a European nationality and resident in Europe (larger Europe, 47 Council of Europe countries) having a proven experience of at least five years in film production department and having produced (delegate and executive producer are accepted) at least one long feature film (fiction or documentary) already distributed (theatrically, TV, or wide festival trajectory)

 - Who are EWA members; If you are not an EWA member you can join us now

 - Who are motivated to grow professionally, acquire new skills (financial, managerial, negotiation) and evolve in a European environment and/or have a business growing plan

 - Who are fluent in English